Educating healthcare teams

 This will be explored thoroughly in the ECHO sessions; participants will be given evidence-informed interventions, resources, ideas, and examples of how to offer help and care for people living with an FASD and those with a suspected FASD.

 As part of the ECHO model, participants will learn alongside an interprofessional team of faculty members, who join the ECHO sessions as both teachers and learners.
-Many of our faculty are regionally and nationally recognized experts in the fields of FASDs and SBIRT (Screening, Brief Intervention, and Referral to Treatment).
+Many of our faculty are nationally recognized experts in the fields of FASDs and SBIRT (Screening, Brief Intervention, and Referral to Treatment).
 Other areas of expertise include developmental and behavioral pediatrics, maternal-fetal medicine, substance use disorder treatment, community building, and trauma-informed and culturally-reflective care.
+See About Us for more information.

 "I enjoyed the case presentations from my peers, which helped me feel less alone in the challenges of my practice."